1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 Improving Access for All:

 The City of Portland strives to balance the needs of our diverse community by preserving accessible parking for persons with disabilities and creating better opportunities for short-term parking in the metered areas of Portland.
 To increase the accessibility of short-term parking, the City has adopted new policies for people using state-issued Disabled Person Parking Placards.
 The new Disabled Parking Program took effect July 1, 2014 in downtown and the three other districts with parking meters: Lloyd, Marquam Hill, and Central Eastside.
-The new program extends parking meter times for people holding Disabled Parking Placards and adds 80 reserved parking spaces for people holding these placards, including 30 specifically for wheelchair placard holders.
+The new program extends parking meter times for people holding Disabled Parking Placards and adds 105 reserved parking spaces for people holding these placards, including 32 specifically for wheelchair placard holders.
+The Transportation Bureau assessed the effectiveness of the program in October, 2014 and found that it is working to improve availability of parking for all.
+The bureau will continue to monitor the program and make adjustments as needed.

 Who is Affected: